Skip to content

 1. In the left navigation menu, click Deploy.

 2. Go to the Development card and click Promote.
-The Configure & Deploy pane opens with the Use Development endpoint configuration option selected by default.

-4. In the left navigation menu, click Manage and then click Lifecycle.
+1. In the left navigation menu, click Manage and then click Lifecycle.

-Step 3: Subscribe to the Published API
+Step 3: Subscribe to the published API

 1. Go to the API Developer Portal and click Applications on the top menu.